Pratham2405/ESKAPE-Drug-Repurposing-/README.md

 ### 2D Interaction Diagram

-Repeat the above step with ligands on the top of `results_drugbank.csv` and you will see something like this:
+Carrying out the above mentioned action should look something like this:

 ![Docked ligand with protein](Docked_Pose.png "Docked ligand with protein")